You're viewing the agent-readable version of this page. Switch to human view

 reply_email: Reply to an email in its existing thread.
 Threading headers set automatically.
 Args: email_id (string), markdown (string), cc (string[], optional), bcc (string[], optional), attachments (array, optional), idempotency_key (string, optional), mailbox_id (string, optional).
 Returns { id, status, thread_id }.
 Same scanning and approval behavior as send_email.

-download_attachment: Download an email attachment as base64-encoded data.
+download_attachment: Download an email attachment.
+Small files (<50KB) return inline base64.
+Larger files return a presigned download URL valid for 1 hour.
 Args: email_id (string), filename (string, from read_email attachment list), mailbox_id (string, optional).
-Returns { filename, content_type, content_base64, size_bytes }.

 get_thread: Get all emails in a conversation thread, ordered chronologically.
 Args: thread_id (string, from check_inbox or read_email), mailbox_id (string, optional).
 Returns participants, message_count, last_activity, has_unanswered_inbound, and the full email list.

-cancel_message: Cancel a pending email.
+cancel_message: Cancel a pending or scheduled email.
 Args: email_id (string), mailbox_id (string, optional).
-Works on emails with status pending_scan, pending_send_approval, or pending_inbound_approval.
+Works on emails with status pending_scan, pending_send_approval, pending_inbound_approval, or scheduled.
 Returns 409 if already sent.
 Idempotent on already-cancelled emails.

 tag_email: Set, get, or delete key-value tags on emails.
 Tags persist across sessions.
 Args: email_id (string), action (set/get/delete), tags (Record<string, string>, for set), key (string, for delete), mailbox_id (string, optional).
 Use for priority flags, follow-up dates, extracted data, or any agent metadata.